oar-team/oar-scheduler-redox/README.md

 This crate provide the domain structs and allows to interact with the database.

-- The domain structs definition are used by all the crates.
+- The domain structs definitions are used by all the crates.
-- The database requests is used only by the `oar-scheduler-meta` crate.
+- The database requests are used only by the `oar-scheduler-meta` crate.
--

 ## Crate oar-scheduler-meta